AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

     JSON.parse(text);
     ```

-    **Stringification:** converting a native object to a string so it can be transmitted across the network
+    **Stringification:** Converting a native object to a string so that it can be transmitted across the network

     ```javascript
     JSON.stringify(object);
     ```

+    JSON (JavaScript Object Notation) is a lightweight format that is used for data interchanging.
+It is based on a subset of JavaScript language in the way objects are built in JavaScript.

+    Below are the list of syntax rules of JSON

+    1. The data is in name/value pairs
+    2. The data is separated by commas
+    3. Curly braces hold objects
+    4. Square brackets hold arrays

+    When sending data to a web server, the data has to be in a string format.
+You can achieve this by converting JSON object into a string using stringify() method.

+    ```javascript
+    var userJSON = { name: "John", age: 31 };
+    var userString = JSON.stringify(userJSON);
+    console.log(userString); //"{"name":"John","age":31}"
+    ```

+         When receiving the data from a web server, the data is always in a string format.
+But you can convert this string value to a javascript object using parse() method.

+    ```javascript
+    var userString = '{"name":"John","age":31}';
+    var userJSON = JSON.parse(userString);
+    console.log(userJSON); // {name: "John", age: 31}
+    ```

+    When exchanging data between a browser and a server, the data can only be text.
+Since JSON is text only, it can easily be sent to and from a server, and used as a data format by any programming language.

+    JSON arrays are written inside square brackets and arrays contain javascript objects.
+For example, the JSON array of users would be as below,

+    ```javascript
+    "users":[
+      {"firstName":"John", "lastName":"Abrahm"},
+      {"firstName":"Anna", "lastName":"Smith"},
+      {"firstName":"Shane", "lastName":"Warn"}
+    ]
+    ```

-5.  ### What is the purpose of the array slice method
+6.  ### What is the purpose of the array slice method

     The **slice()** method returns the selected elements in an array as a new array object.
 It selects the elements starting at the given start argument, and ends at the given optional end argument without including the last element.
-If you omit the second argument then it selects till the end.
+If you omit the second argument then it selects till the end of the array.

     Some of the examples of this method are,